Actifio/WindowsDynamicMasking/README.md

 5)  We now run the workflow.
 A new virtual database is created.

-6)  To test we first login as a fully priviledged user and we can see two tables and all the data.
+6)  To test we first login to SQL Management Studio as a fully priviledged user and we can see two tables and all the data in our new virtual Database.

 ![Image of all data](https://github.com/Actifio/WindowsDynamicMasking/blob/master/Images/fulluserview.jpg)